Joseph Smith Papyri: The Collection in Kirtland

 The latter half of 1835 Joseph Smith and his scribes Cowdery, Phelps, Frederick G. Williams, and Warren Parrish spent studying the scrolls and translating the first part of the Book of Abraham.
 It appears that, from late July to at least October, Frederick G. Williams was in possession of the mummies, and, according to one antagonistic newspaper, had begun to tour with them.
 The Cleveland Whig reported, "Williams has commenced traveling about the country, and will, no doubt, gull multitudes into a belief of the truth."
 A Cincinnati newspaper reported that the tour was unsuccessful: "The mummies were soon sent out for exhibition by one of their apostles, but being unsuccessful, he brought them back to Kirtland and threw them aside.
 There is reason to believe, that many who come here with high expectations, have met with sore disappointments."

 In January 1836, work on the translation of the papyri stopped, as Joseph Smith focused on other projects and events, such as the building of the Kirtland Temple, learning Hebrew, and administering a growing church.
 On February 17, 1836, Joseph Coe was given the mummies and papyri to show and earn money.
 He hired a room at John Johnson's inn to exhibit them.
 The west room on the top floor of the Kirtland Temple was set aside as a translation room, and by August 1836, the papyri had been transferred there.
 On November 2, 1837, Phinehas Richards and Reuben Hedlock were appointed for "procuring means to translate and print the records taken from the Catacombs of Egypt, then in the Temple."
 Hedlock would go on in 1842 to carve the woodcuts to the printing plates that became the Book of Abraham facsimiles.

 Mounting of the papyri

 Sometime before spring of 1838 (probably late 1837), at least some of the papyri were cut up, pasted onto paper, and some mounted under glass in frames.
 Presumably this was to preserve the papyri, as continuous unrolling and handling of ancient scrolls would take a toll.
 Papyrus fragments I and II suffered damage, and patches had begun to fall off.
 At least forty-seven of these patches were pasted onto completely separate and unrelated areas on papyrus fragments IV, V, X, VIII, and IX.

 Some of the paper the papyri were mounted on contained plans for the Kirtland Temple and maps of northern Ohio.
 Even though the papyri would be better preserved if the paper backing were removed, doing so would destroy important historical documents.
 Church Historian Robin Jensen commented on the dilemma:

-These are very important documents for the LDS Church.
-Here we have the papyri themselves, both ancient documents, also nineteenth century documents in the sense that they really made a mark, they were part of LDS history, and to divide the ancient context with the nineteenth century context proves difficult.